|

 Church of God of Prophecy in Brierley Hill where Lenny's mum was

+a member.
 But the plans were ditched after Lenny refused to let any Press

 photographers attend.
 He had already sworn his family to secrecy